-- Greater Toronto Area (GTA)—As the most populated and well-known metropolitan area in Canada, the GTA provides a lively staging ground for countless career possibilities and cosmopolitan cultural pursuits.
+- Greater Toronto Area (GTA): As Canada's most populated and well-known metropolitan area, the GTA provides a lively staging ground for countless career possibilities and cosmopolitan cultural pursuits.
 It's where many of the nation's most talented professionals work and interact with people from all over the world.
-And because it has a truly convenient and extensive public transit system, a lot of Torontonians decide not to own a vehicle, making the region exceptionally student-friendly.
-Located in southern Ontario, the GTA includes the city of Toronto as well as many surrounding municipalities like Mississauga, Brampton, Vaughan, Burlington, and North York.
+And because it has a truly convenient and extensive public transit system, many Torontonians decide not to own a vehicle, making the region exceptionally student-friendly.
+Located in southern Ontario, the GTA includes the city of Toronto and many surrounding municipalities like Mississauga, Brampton, Vaughan, Burlington, and North York.

-- Southwestern Ontario—Two cities in this region stand out: London and Windsor.
+- Southwestern Ontario: Two cities in this region stand out: London and Windsor.
 In London, students and aspiring professionals can enjoy the amenities and opportunities of a large city while benefitting from greater affordability and a charming community atmosphere.
 One of the city's most exciting emerging industries is digital media, which employs over 9,000 people.